 So, in effect, if adjusted for inflation, retail sales have been dropping for the past 16 months.

-If inflation continues retailers will find that, despite record revenues, the cash they have on hand will pay for less operational costs (inventory, equipment, fixtures, logistics, services, leases, etc.) because the cost of those things are increasing faster than their revenues.
+If inflation continues retailers will find that, despite record revenues, the cash they have on hand will pay for less operational costs (inventory, equipment, fixtures, logistics, services, leases, etc.) because the cost of those things is increasing faster than their revenues.

 Reduced disposable income for consumers